The Effect of Time Series Distance Functions on Functional Climate Networks

-The interval $0.0004 \leq p \leq 0.1$ represents a transition from a disconnected to a strongly connected climate network.
-After this transition, the number of edges increases until the networks become fully connected ($p=1$).
-High edge densities are not interesting inasmuch as they connect almost all pairs of time series, including those that are not similar ones, and generate alike networks.
-Therefore, we consider that $0.0004 \leq p \leq 0.1$ is a interesting edge density interval because only the most similar pairs of time series are connected and the networks are not fragmented in too many components.
-To make a deeper analysis, we selected four values of $p$ based on it's influence on the network topology.
-We consider the cases where $p$ = $0.001, 0.01, 0.05$, and $0.1$.
-The results for the next analyzes are reported for those four cases as follows.
+In summary, the interval $0.0004 \lesssim p \lesssim 0.1$ corresponds to a transition from a disconnected to a strongly connected climate network.
+After passing this transition phase, the number of edges can further increase until the networks become fully connected ($p=1$).
+Networks at high edge densities are however not practically interesting since they connect almost all pairs of time series, including those that are not similar, and generate alike networks.
+Therefore, we consider that $0.0004 \lesssim p \lesssim 0.1$ is an interesting range of edge densities because only the most similar pairs of time series are connected and the networks are not fragmented into too many components.
+This is also well in line with the settings used in the vast majority of previous climate network studies.
+For a more in-depth analysis, we have selected four values of $p$ based on its influence on the network topology: $0.001, 0.01, 0.05$, and $0.1$.
+The results of our following analyses will be reported for those four cases.

-\subsection{Global Network Features}
+\subsection{Global network features}